PAIA Frequently Asked Questions

 What information can I request and have access to from the Department of Justice and Constitutional Development or any public body for that matter?

-- Your Personal records held by the Department or a public body.
+Personal records held by the Department.

-What information within the Department is freely accessible without having to apply to the Deputy Information Officer?
+What information (or record) in the Department is freely accessible without having to apply for it?

 Are there any prescribed fees payable in order for me to access any information?